A 3-part personal story: Receiving A Revelation

 Still, even kind and divine beings have bills while living on this planet, and I was on a quest to support myself doing something that lit me up.

-Finally, after many moons on an arduous road, I got the inspiration to help neighbors make villages, or to create caring and supportive communities together.
+Finally, after many moons on an arduous road, I got the inspiration to help neighbors grow villages, or to create caring and supportive communities together.

 And the clouds parted, and angels sang.